cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

-Here we note that once a compiler is loaded, the PATH and the other environmental variables are set appropriately to point to the bin dir for the particular build of openmpi/4.0, as evidenced by the output of our fake mpirun command.
-At the end, we attempt to load openmpi/4.0 for gnu/8.2.0, and receive an error because our fake SW library does not contain a matching build.
+Here we note that once a compiler is loaded, the PATH and the other environmental variables are set appropriately to point to the bin dir for the particular build of openmpi/4.0, as evidenced by the output of our dummy mpirun command.
+At the end, we attempt to load openmpi/4.0 for gnu/8.2.0, and receive an error because our dummy SW library does not contain a matching build.
 This is determined from the ``flavours path``; if the path does not exist (in this example ``$swroot/openmpi/4.0/1/gnu-8.2.0``) it will abort in this fashion.